Landi29/P8/arbejdsblade/Counts-of-counts similarity for prediction and search in relational data.md

 #### Type Extension Trees (TET)

-The metric is called counts-of-counts and works by taking a Type Extension Tree (TET) which is used to describe the counts-of-counts features which describe the overall graph structure.
+The metric is called counts-of-counts and works by using Type Extension Trees (TET's) to describe the counts-of-counts features, which describe the overall graph structure.
 An example of a TET can be seen below:

 ![TET](pictures/Counts-of-counts_Similarity/TET.png)